Canned Pumpkin for Dogs and Cats

-“The amount of other nutrients in canned pumpkin compared to what is in prepared pet foods is probably too small to make any difference in most cases,” says Dr. Tony Buffington, DVM.
-He has a PhD in animal nutrition, was a resident clinical nutritionist at the Veterinary Medicine Teaching Hospital at UC Davis, and is a diplomate of the American College of Veterinary Nutrition.
+“The amount of other nutrients in canned pumpkin compared to what is in prepared pet foods is probably too small to make any difference in most cases,” says Dr. Tony Buffington, who has a Ph.D. in animal nutrition, was a resident clinical nutritionist at the UC Davis School of Veterinary Medicine, and is a diplomat of the American College of Veterinary Nutrition.

 While there’s no scientific evidence it’s beneficial for a pet’s skin, eyes, coat or immune system, the fiber in canned pumpkin has proven to benefit dogs’ and cats’ digestive tracts.
 Just in case your dog has an upset stomach from eating, say, rich holiday food accidentally left within his reach.

 "Veterinarians have long known the benefits of adding a little canned pumpkin to a pet's diet regularly," says Dr. Carol McConnell, retired chief veterinary medical officer for Nationwide pet insurance.

 Buffington agrees.
 “Canned pumpkin sometimes is recommended by veterinarians for its soluble fiber content,” he says.
 “Canned pumpkin is 90% water, so it is quite nutrient dilute.
 It adds mostly water and a little soluble fiber to pet foods.”

 "It's particularly good for preventing hairballs,” adds McConnell, “and it's also good for pets whose stools are either too loose or too hard.”

 The fiber in pumpkin can act as a binding solution through a pet’s digestive tract, absorbing excess water and therefore helping pets with diarrhea.